 The TCP/IP address of the host being granted access.
 This must

 be provided as the numeric address of either one specific host

 For more about controlling access to a Helix Server via the Helix Proxy, see Helix Proxy.

 A file specification representing the files in the depot on which permissions are being granted.
 Helix Server wildcards can be used in the specification.

 If a depot is excluded, the user denied access will no longer

 see the depot in the output of

 The access level is described by the first value on each line.
-The permission levels and access rights are described in the following table:
+The permission levels and access rights are: